Terry Sanford: Concurrent political activities

 Upon being invested as president of Duke, Sanford told a New York Times reporter that he had decided against any state-related political responsibilities through 1972, but had not pledged similarly about a national office, saying, "I won't campaign for it, but I've never made a Sherman-like statement that I wouldn't accept it."
 Privately, he maintained contact with some of his former political acquaintances such as Bennett, but felt that if he became too politically involved the board of trustees would fire him.
 Sanford believed that Nixon would be re-elected to the United States presidency and ruled out the possibility of seeking the Democratic nomination in the 1972 presidential primary.
-That January, several Duke students approached him to request his assent to a petition to put his name on the Democratic ballot.
-They felt that the slate of candidates in the primary was weak.
+That January, several Duke students approached him to request his assent to a petition to put his name on the Democratic ballot, feeling that the slate of candidates in the primary was weak.
 Sanford himself thought Senator Edmund Muskie—who was gaining endorsements from party stalwarts—was an unremarkable candidate and was worried that liberals were uniting behind Senator George McGovern, and had encouraged Humphrey to re-seek nomination.

 Sanford figured that the board of trustees would solve his dilemma by forcing him to stop the petition drive.
 The board argued over the affair, but ultimately decided to let Sanford launch a candidacy.
 His friends thought a presidential campaign was ill-advised, and North Carolina Governor Bob Scott—who had already pledged his support to Muskie—was angered when he learned of Sanford possibly entering the race.
 Sanford claimed to have firmly decided to contest the nomination after seeing Muskie's public reaction to the Canuck letter.
 According to biographers Howard E. Covington Jr. and Marion Ellis, "If there was anything that moved Sanford to make the leap in 1972, it was probably his desire to challenge Wallace and show the nation that all Southern politicians were not demagogues."
 George Wallace was the Governor of Alabama and an avowed racial segregationist.
 Sanford felt that Wallace did not truly believe in segregation and employed race-baiting tactics as an opportunity to gain votes.
 He later said of Wallace, "I always thought George was just a pure hypocrite [...]
 George saw it as just a great game, just another issue to be played, and he played it the way it was an advantage to play it."
-He publicly declared his candidacy for the Democratic nomination on March 8.
+He publicly declared his candidacy for the Democratic nomination for the presidency on March 8.
 He stated his intention to stay on Duke's campus and campaign on the weekends to aim to get the support of 100 delegates before the Democratic convention.